mrusme/addrb/README.md

 This command will connect to the CardDAV server, sync all address books/contacts locally and perform a lookup for *john doe*.
 It will display you the contact(s) if any was found.

+Find more flags and info with `addrb --help`.